Blog

 What is Gottman Couples Therapy?

-Therefore, it’s effective for couples who are dealing with infidelity, emotional distance, or just patterns of frequent arguing.
+Every relationship has problems sometimes.
+Even the happiest, healthiest couples argue and don’t agree about everything.
+The Gottman is effective for couples who are dealing with infidelity, emotional distance, or just patterns of frequent arguing.
 You might not even feel like your relationship is in trouble, but you want to improve your bond and learn how to better understand each other, especially when it comes to dealing with conflicts.

 How CBT Can Help Depression